adityaramesh/ccbase/README.md

 	** dictates that undefined macros evaluate to zero in such cases.
 	*/

-Enum values and macros are defined analogously for the other platform features in the list above.
+Macros are defined analogously for the other platform features in the list above.

-## `expected.hpp`
+## `utility/expected.hpp`

 This class is based on Andrei Alexandrescu's implementation of `expected<T>`, which he discussed in a talk at C++ Next 2012 called "Systematic Error